-- 1.6.1 The Conservation of Habitats and Species Regulations 2017 are often abbreviated to the 'Habitats Regulations'.
-The Habitats Regulations interpret the European Birds Directive and Habitats Directive into English and Welsh law.
+- 1.6.1 The Conservation of Habitats and Species Regulations 2017 (as amended) generally follow the Birds Directive and Habitats Directive but unlike the Directives there is no role for the European Union; the UK Government has taken that role following the end of the Brexit transition period on 31st December 2020.
 For clarity, the following paragraphs consider the case in England only, with Natural England given as the appropriate nature conservation body.
-In Wales, the Natural Resources Wales is the appropriate nature conservation body. - Special Protection Areas and Special Areas of Conservation are defined in the regulations as a 'European site'.
+In Wales, the Countryside Council for Wales is the appropriate nature conservation body. - 1.6.2 Special Protection Areas and Special Areas of Conservation are defined in the regulations as forming a national network of 'European sites'.
 The Regulations regulate the management of land within European sites, requiring land managers to have the consent of Natural England before carrying out management.
-Byelaws may also be made to prevent damaging activities and if necessary land can be compulsorily purchased to achieve satisfactory management. - The Regulations define competent authorities as public bodies or statutory undertakers.
+Byelaws may also be made to prevent damaging activities and if necessary land can be compulsorily purchased to achieve satisfactory management. - 1.6.3 The Regulations define competent authorities as public bodies or statutory undertakers.
 Competent authorities are required to make an appropriate assessment of any plan or project they intend to permit or carry out, if the plan or project is likely to have a significant effect upon a European site.
 The permission may only be given if the plan or project is ascertained to have no adverse effect upon the integrity of the European site.
 If the competent authority wishes to permit a plan or project despite a negative assessment, imperative reasons of over-riding public interest must be demonstrated, and there should be no alternatives to the scheme.
 The permissions process would involve the Secretary of State and the option of consulting the European Commission.
 In practice, there will be very few cases where a plan or project is permitted despite a negative assessment.
 This means that a plan such as the Greater Norwich Local Plan, has to be assessed and the assessment must either decide that it is likely to have no significant effect on a European site or ascertain that there is no adverse effect upon the integrity of the European site.